mikeptaylor/personal-cypress-project/README.md

 * Cypress Framework: Using Cypress for its robust and QA/developer-friendly testing environment.
 * Basic Test Suite: A collection of automated tests covering essential user scenarios and functionality.
 * Test Organisation: Using the page object model test structure with well-commented code for easy understanding and maintenance.
-* Documentation: Basic documentation to guide users through the setup and execution of the tests.
+* Documentation: Documented code to describe the tests
 * This project illustrates my capability in using Cypress and TypeScript for creating effective end-to-end tests.

 # Running Tests